Accounting Marketing: The Essential Guide for CPA Firms

 What Is Accounting Marketing?

-Marketing is often confused with sales (which some people refer to as business development).
+Marketing is often confused with sales and business development.
 Sales is the process of understanding a specific prospect’s needs, offering a specific set of services to address them and convincing the prospect to purchase the services.
 Marketing, on the other hand, is the process of generating awareness for a firm’s services and encouraging qualified prospects to reach out and request more information.

 Or more simply, marketing is about generating qualified opportunities.
 Sales is about turning those opportunities into clients.